Eloran Hinduism

 The Six Pillars of Islam

-Despite its theological diversity, Interstellar Islam maintain a coherent doctrine through its Six Pillars, which take elements from Shia, Sufi and Sunni Islam.
+Despite its theological diversity, Interstellar Islam maintains a coherent doctrine through its Six Pillars, which take elements from Shia, Sufi, and Sunni Islam.
 The Six Pillars are only observed in their entirety on Elora, while other communities only practice some of them, or merge them with local interpretations.

-1. The first pillar is the Shahada, or proclamation of faith.
-It is unchanged from the Terran proclamation: "There is no god but God and Muhammad is the messenger of God."
+- The first pillar is the Shahada, or proclamation of faith.
+It is unchanged from the Terran proclamation: “There is no god but God, and Muhammad is the messenger of God.”
 It is said during the prayer, and it is considered acceptable to display it on the hull of Muslim-crewed spaceships.
-Reciting the Shahada in Arabic is the only required gesture to convert to Interstellar Islam and as such any creature capable of intelligent communication can convert.
+Reciting the Shahada in Arabic is the only required gesture to convert to Interstellar Islam and, as such, any creature capable of intelligent communication can convert.

-2. The second pillar is the Salah, or prayer.
+- The second pillar is the Salah, or prayer.
 Much like the Terran prayer, it begins with ablutions and is called by a muezzin, who either chants or displays messages.
-The faithful is not required to be facing Mecca, albeit some imams advise to do it whenever possible.
+The faithful are not required to be facing Mecca, albeit some imams advise doing so whenever possible.
 Elorans typically face the southern pole of the planet.
-The prayer is often done only twice a day, with the pace being dictated by the local conditions of the planet.
+The prayer is done only twice a day, with the pace being dictated by the local conditions of the planet.

-6. The sixth pillar is Space travel : Interstellar Islam considers the geometry drive as a gift from God, and faster-than-light travel as both a way to witness the might of God (through the marvels of creations) and to perform self-betterment.
+- The sixth pillar is space travel : Interstellar Islam considers the geometry drive as a gift from God, and faster-than-light travel as both a way to witness the might of God (through the marvels of creations) and to perform self-betterment.
 It is common for a geometry drive to be displayed in the mihrab of a mosque, and many imams work as navigators.

 Illustration for Starmoth by Tiucoo.